shiwaforce/poco/README.rst

 Home directory
 --------------

-The home directory must exist in the user's local home directory with the name: .project-compose
+The home directory is in the user's local home directory with the name: .project-compose

 For example (OSX):
     /Users/john.doe/.project-compose